hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-gene | TP53 | The gene that has been lost in the tumor isPartial | 1 | Indicates whether the gene has been partially or fully lost in the tumor
+event | TPS del | A single representation of the event, expected to match with the event string from evidence section. gene | TP53 | The gene that has been lost in the tumor isPartial | 1 | Indicates whether the gene has been partially or fully lost in the tumor